Personal Injury Lawsuit Steps

 Personal injury claimants have usually never been involved in the court system before.
 Because of this, many are intimidated or nervous about filing a lawsuit for personal injuries or for the wrongful death of a loved one.
 The person who files the lawsuit is called the “plaintiff.”
 The party against whom a lawsuit is filed is known as the “defendant.”

 Generally, when a personal injury lawsuit is filed, a defendant is not required to take any action unless properly served with a citation.
 Once the defendant has been served with the lawsuit, they will have approximately 3 weeks to file an answer to the case.
-Invariably, the answer is a “general denial.”
+Invariably, the answer filed by the insurance company lawyer is a “general denial.”
 This is just a standard legal answer and does not mean that the defendant is claiming that your allegations are false.
 It does mean the defendant requires proof of your allegations.

 Discovery in a Personal Injury Lawsuit